leosperry/ha-kafka-net/README.md

 # ha-kafka-net
 ***
 Version 3 Released.
 See [Release](https://github.com/leosperry/ha-kafka-net/releases/tag/v3.0.0) for details.

-Version 3 has one significant breaking change.
-See release notes above or the example app shows changes needed in [`AutomationRegistry.cs`](https://github.com/leosperry/ha-kafka-net/blob/main/example/HaKafkaNet.ExampleApp/Automations/AutomationRegistry.cs).
+It has one significant breaking change.
+See release notes or the example app shows changes needed in [`AutomationRegistry.cs`](https://github.com/leosperry/ha-kafka-net/blob/main/example/HaKafkaNet.ExampleApp/Automations/AutomationRegistry.cs).

-Documentation of new features coming soon.
 ***
 HaKafkaNet is an integration that uses Home Assistant Kafka integration for creating home automations in .NET It was created with the following goals: